deno.com

 You are viewing the documentation for Deno DeployEA.
 Looking for Deploy Classic documentation?
 View it here.

-Deno DeployEA provides multiple observability features that can be used to understand application performance, debug application errors, and monitor application usage.
-These features are based on OpenTelemetry and the OpenTelemetry integration in Deno.
+Deno DeployEA provides comprehensive observability features to help you understand application performance, debug errors, and monitor usage.
+These features leverage OpenTelemetry and the built-in OpenTelemetry integration in Deno.

-There are three main observability features in Deno DeployEA:
+The three main observability features in Deno DeployEA are:

-• Logs: unstructured debug information captured emitted by the application code.
+• Logs: Unstructured debug information emitted by your application code

-• Traces: structured information about the handling of a request, including time taken for each step, and automatic capturing of outbound I/O through the likes of fetch.
+• Traces: Structured information about request handling, including execution time for each step and automatic capture of outbound I/O operations

 Logs Jump to heading

-Logs in Deno DeployEA are captured using the standard console API.
-The logs are queryable from the logs page in the Deno Deploy EA dashboard.
+Logs in Deno DeployEA are captured using the standard console API and can be queried from the logs page in the dashboard.

-Logs are associated with a specific trace and span if they are emitted inside the context of a trace.
-For logs that have an associated trace, a "View trace" button is shown in the logs page.
-This will open the relevant trace in an overlay drawer for inspection.
+When logs are emitted inside the context of a trace, they become associated with that specific trace and span.
+For such logs, a "View trace" button appears in the logs interface, allowing you to open the relevant trace in an overlay drawer for detailed inspection.

 Traces Jump to heading